eik-lib/.github/CONTRIBUTING.md

 Eik is divided in a collection of modules, each in their separate repositories.
 The contribution process is the same for all of them.

 Below is a map of the dependencies between Eik modules.
-Development dependencies are not shown.
+Development tools are shown in a separate diagram below.

 ```mermaid
 flowchart TD